gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 Type: `String`
 Default: `undefined`

 The location where your source files can be found.
-This option sets the root location in the sourcemap file itself.
+This sets the sourceRoot field in the source map.

 ## sourceMapIn
 Type: `String`